-The critical path model is optimistic.
-It assumes that the project has all resources at all times and whenever needed.
+The Critical Path Method is optimistic, assuming that the project always has resources whenever needed.

 However, this is not always possible.
-Many times, this assumption leads to a delay in projects and additional costs.
-No organization can provide unlimited resources for any project.
-In fact, resource constraints are a fact.
+Many times, this assumption leads to delays and additional costs.
+No organization can provide unlimited resources for any project, and in fact, resource constraints are common.

 Misuse of Float

-Misuse of Float or slack was common in the Critical Path Method.
+Misuse of Float or slack was routine in the Critical Path Method.

 According to Parkinson’s Law, “work expands to fill the time available for its completion.”
-Team members were misusing the slack, causing delays in the schedule.
+Team members often misuse the slack, causing delays in the schedule.

-If any activity has float, the team member will use all of it and then complete the task.
-They were considering the float as a part of the activity duration estimate.
+If any activity has a float, the team member is incentivized to use all of it to complete the task, considering the float as a part of the activity duration estimate.

 Activity Completion Gain/Loss

-If you complete an activity early, the time gain was useless because the next has to wait until its early start date.
+If you complete an activity early, the time gain is useless because the next must wait until its early start date.
 This may happen because the resources allocated to the next activity may not be available at the moment.

 However, the opposite is not true.
-If any activity is delayed, it will affect the next.
-The next activity will be delayed and so the project is too.
+If any activity is delayed, it will affect the next, and the next activity will be delayed, and thus the project is too.
 Delays accumulate in the critical path method, but gain does not.

-Student Syndrome infects the critical path.
-Team members do not start the task until the last moment.
+Student Syndrome infects the critical path when team members do not start the task until the last moment.

-There was a need to develop a pragmatic approach to developing a realistic schedule that can help project managers complete on time with minimal obstruction.
+Project managers needed a pragmatic approach to developing a realistic schedule to help them complete projects on time with minimal obstruction.

 Hence, the Critical Chain Method (CCM) came into existence.
 Mr. Eliyahu M. Goldratt developed this method in 1997 as an improvement over the Critical Path Method.

-Many experts call the critical chain method as critical chain project management
+Many experts also call CCM critical chain project management.

 What is the Critical Chain Method (CCM)?

-Before discussing the Critical Chain Method, let’s understand the critical chain.
+Before discussing CCM, let’s understand the critical chain.